SebJana/clash-royale-analytics/README.md

 - `BACKUP_MINUTE`: Minute (0-59) when daily backups run (default: `30`)
 - `BACKUP_RETENTION_DAYS`: Number of days to keep backup files (default: `7`)

-#### Clash Royale API KEY
+#### Clash Royale API Keys
-- `DATA_SCRAPER_KEY`: API Key used to run the cyclic tracking and refreshing of selected player(s)
+- `DATA_SCRAPER_API_KEY`: API Key used to run the cyclic tracking and refreshing of selected player(s)
+- `APP_API_KEY`: API Key used to query on-demand data for an active user

-Get your API KEY from the official Clash Royale API website https://developer.clashroyale.com
+It’s possible to use the same key for both parameters/roles, but for modulation purposes and to comply with the request limitations stated by Clash Royale, it’s advised to use separate keys.
+Get your API Keys from the official Clash Royale API website: https://developer.clashroyale.com

 ### 2. Docker Setup

-Start the MongoDB and backup services:
+Start all services by running:

 ```bash
 docker compose up -d